goharbor/website/docs/install-config/quick-install-script.md

 ## Procedure

-1. Download the `harbor.sh` script from [this GitHub Gist](https://gist.github.com/kacole2/95e83ac84fec950b1a70b0853d6594dc) to your Ubuntu machine or VM.
+1. Download the `harbor.sh` script from [this GitHub Gist](https://gist.github.com/kacole2/95e83ac84fec950b1a70b0853d6594dc) (No Longer Maintained) to your Ubuntu machine or VM.

 1. Grant run permissions to the current user.